Effective Home Remedies for Period Pain

 Code: NU25

-By Dr Ashok Pal +2 more
+By Dr. Charmi Shah +2 more

 Table of Contents

-Period pains, also called dysmenorrhoea, are common in many women.
-Period pains affect the majority of women at some point in their lives.1 The pain is typically felt as painful muscle cramps in the stomach that can spread up to the thighs and back.
-The pain can feel like intense spasms at times or like a dull but constant ache.1,2
+Period pains affect the majority of women at some point in their lives1.
+The pain is typically felt as muscle cramps in the stomach that can spread up to the thighs and back2.
+This pain can feel like intense spasms at times or like a dull but constant ache.

-The pain can also differ from one period to the other.
-Some periods can cause little or no pain, while others cause intense pain.
-Period pains are caused due to uterine contractions.1 Secondary dysmenorrhea occurs when you have painful periods as a result of a disorder or infection in your female reproductive organs, while primary dysmenorrhea refers to common menstrual cramps that reoccur and are not caused by other diseases.2
+Secondary dysmenorrhea occurs when you have painful periods as a result of a disorder or underlying inflammatory disease in your female reproductive organs, while primary dysmenorrhea refers to common menstrual cramps that reoccur and are not caused by other diseases2.

-Primary dysmenorrhea (recurrent period pain) is more common than secondary dysmenorrhea and does not usually occur due to any other diseases.2 Contraction of the uterine muscles and release of a chemical called prostaglandin from the body is what results in pain during periods.1
+Primary dysmenorrhea (recurrent period pain) is more common than secondary dysmenorrhea and does not usually occur due to any other diseases2.
+Contraction of the uterine muscles and release of a chemical called prostaglandin from the body is what results in pain during periods1.

 Secondary dysmenorrhea is a condition more common in older women aged 30 to 45 years.
 This can be the result of an underlying medical condition, some of which are listed below:

 Most women experience some pain during their periods.
 The pain is felt as muscle spasms in the stomach, which can spread to the thighs and the back.
-For some women, period pains can be severe and are accompanied by other symptoms such as nausea, diarrhoea, vomiting, dizziness, and headache.1,3
+For some women, period pains can be severe and are accompanied by other symptoms such as nausea, diarrhoea, vomiting, dizziness, and headache2.

 These home remedies are simple and can help you ease the menstruation (period) pain.

-Apart from these remedies, you can also try making some lifestyle changes to help alleviate period pain and the associated symptoms.
+Apart from these home remedies, you can also try making some lifestyle changes to help alleviate period pain and the associated symptoms.
 These include:

-If you encounter longer than usual and irregular and severely painful menstrual cycles, you should consult your gynecologist as it may be a cause of underlying endometriosis, which is a commonly reported and clinically diagnosed condition in females around the middle ages.
+If you encounter longer than usual and irregular and severely painful menstrual cycles, you should consult your gynaecologist as it may be a cause of underlying endometriosis, which is a commonly reported and clinically diagnosed condition in females around the middle ages.

 Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology